platomav/BIOSUtilities/README.md

 * [UEFIFind](https://github.com/LongSoft/UEFITool/) (i.e. [UEFIFind.exe for Windows or UEFIFind for Linux](https://github.com/LongSoft/UEFITool/releases))
 * [UEFIExtract](https://github.com/LongSoft/UEFITool/) (i.e. [UEFIExtract.exe for Windows or UEFIExtract for Linux](https://github.com/LongSoft/UEFITool/releases))

-#### **Build/Freeze/Compile with PyInstaller**

-PyInstaller can build/freeze/compile the utility at all three supported platforms, it is simple to run and gets updated often.

-1. Make sure Python 3.10.0 or newer is installed:

-> python --version

-2. Use pip to install PyInstaller:

-> pip3 install pyinstaller

-3. Place prerequisites at the "external" project directory:

-> UEFIFind\
-> UEFIExtract

-4. Build/Freeze/Compile:

-> pyinstaller --add-data="external/*;external/" --noupx --onefile \<path-to-project\>\/Apple_EFI_ID.py

-You should find the final utility executable at "dist" folder

-#### **Anti-Virus False Positives**

-Some Anti-Virus software may claim that the built/frozen/compiled executable contains viruses.
-Any such detections are false positives, usually of PyInstaller.
-You can switch to a better Anti-Virus software, report the false positive to their support, add the executable to the exclusions, build/freeze/compile yourself or use the Python script directly.

 #### **Pictures**

 ![]()